Teenlife

 • And have a car accident

 But there is good news.
-According to psychiatrist Dr. Robert C. Nardone of Massachusetts, teens that are properly treated for ADHD are less likely to abuse alcohol and drugs than peers without ADHD.
-In addition, WebMD advises that getting the right treatment for ADHD may reduce the risk of alcohol and drug problems in adult life.
+According to psychiatrist Dr. Robert C. Nardone, teens receiving appropriate treatment for ADHD are less likely to abuse alcohol and drugs than peers without ADHD.
+In addition, the right treatment for ADHD may reduce the risk of alcohol and drug problems in adult life.

 Parents may also be interested in investigating alternative therapies, including nutritional and brain-training treatments often used in conjunction with, not a replacement for, medication and behavior therapy.
-WebMD offers information on nutritional treatments.
 While there is no conclusive data on the efficacy of these treatments, ADHD expert Dr. Richard Sogn reasons that whatever is good for the brain is likely to also be good for treating ADHD.
 He recommends teens with ADHD eat:

 • A high-protein diet, including beans, cheese, eggs, meat, and nuts.
 Include protein in the morning and after school to improve concentration and possibly increase the time medications work.